wesharper/.dotfiles/README.md

 # Dotfiles

-My personal `dotfiles` directory (MacOS/Linux) designed to be used with [GNU stow](https://www.gnu.org/software/stow/) to manage symlinks.
+My personal `dotfiles` directory (MacOS/Omarchy) designed to be used with [GNU stow](https://www.gnu.org/software/stow/) to manage symlinks.

-Includes a modularized, manually configured, simple `zsh` config _without_ `oh-my-zsh` as well as configurations for applications on both MacOS and Linux (makes heavy assumptions about Omarchy).
-Most application specific configuration is found in the `.config` folder. `zsh` scripts try to be aware of existing installations and current OS to provide some resilience across MacOS and Linux.
+Includes a modularized, manually configured, simple `zsh` configuration _without_ `oh-my-zsh` as well as configurations for applications on both MacOS and Omarchy, with optional gaming configuration on Omarchy using CachyOS.

 ## Initialization

 - MacOS only - run `xcode-select --install`
-- clone the repo somewhere using the `--recurse-submodules` option for zsh plugins (the `.stowrc` should allow this repo to live anywhere)
+- clone the repo somewhere using the `--recurse-submodules` option for zsh plugins (the `.stowrc` should allow this repo to live anywhere, although there may be some assumptions about the repo living in `~/dev/.dotfiles`, which is where I keep my configuration)
-- run `source init.sh` from the repo root - should only be necessary once
+- run `source setup.sh` from the repo root